 Think camping isn’t your thing?
 No need to sacrifice comfort — glamping is our jam for sure.
 Cushy air mattress, pillows, blankets and rechargeable lights can be a game changer….. and are highly recommended for this Wild Women Tribe retreat.
 READ UP ON HOW TO “GLAMP” IN STYLE >>

 Is there cell phone reception and electricity?

 There is no WiFi — sorry!
 You’ll be on data roaming and that can be a bit touch and go at the campsite.
-When we head into Arches National Park, there is better cell signal along the road, and Moab the town itself has WiFi and pretty decent signal.
+When we head past Moab town on Saturday for our hike, there is better cell signal along the road, and Moab the town itself has WiFi and pretty decent signal.
 We will have a hefty Riobi generator to charge cell phones so be sure to bring your charge cable (or extra battery packs).

 What is the bathroom situation?

 This IS camping — so it’s rustic.
 There are no flush toilets at our campground.
 There are clean and well maintained pit toilets a few yards away from out group site.
 They have toilet paper and are in individual locking stalls.
 The national parks have flush toilets at the visitors center.
 No showers but the gorgeous Colorado River and a gentle sloped sandy beach is right across from our campsite.

 What if I’m drawn to some of the activities, and want to opt out of others?

 None of the activities is mandatory!
 They are a framework for which you are invited to step in.
 If you want to opt out of a hike and sit by the river (it’s truly a gorgeous setting with the red rock surrounding the camp ground) or catch some extra zzzzz’s instead of sunrise yoga……please girl!
 Be our guest.
 YOU DO YOU.
 You are encouraged and invited to listen to that small, still voice within and honor her wishes and inclinations.
 Zero judgement, shaming or expectations.

 What is the cancellation policy?